enormandeau/mapcomp/README.md

 information about each marker:

 - Species name (eg: hsapiens)
-- Linkage Group number
+- Linkage Group number (eg: 1, 2, 3...)
-- Position (eg: in centi Morgans, or cM)
+- Position in centi Morgans, or cM (eg: 0, 5.32, 22.8)
-- Marker Identifier (eg: marker_0001)
+- Marker Identifier (eg: marker0001)
 - Marker Nucleotide Sequence (60 base pairs of more)

-Once you have all this information about the markers, you will need to create a .csv file containing these informations, plus one extra column containing zeroes, in the following format:
+Once you have all this information about the markers, you will need to create a .csv file containing these informations.
+The .csv file will feature one extra column containing zeroes and be in the following format:

 ```
 SpeciesName,LG,Position,Zeroes,markerName,markerSequence